Design Tips From A Presentation Designer

 Whichever way you choose to go, always remember that you should not use more than two different fonts throughout your presentation.
 For example, you can choose to have one font for headings and another font for the body for distinction.
 Do not experiment with too many fonts in your presentation as this can cause an eye sore for your audience.

 Always keep in mind that your presentation is not a coloring book.
 You need to maintain professionalism by sticking to a maximum of four colors throughout your presentation.
 You can choose to use a light color for the background of your slides, a dark color for the headings, and another dark color for the text in the body.
-Remember that black, white and grey do not count as colours.
-You don’t necessarily need to use too many colours.
-The objective is to use colours that match your identity or the topic you are presenting on.
+Remember that black, white and grey do not count as colors.
+You don’t necessarily need to use too many colors.
+The objective is to use colors that match your identity or the topic you are presenting on.

 By limiting the usage of colors, you maintain consistency throughout your presentation and make it easier for the audience to follow your slides.